temii70/NBAChatbot/README.md

 5) Run the application:
     Python Chatbot.py

-6) Navigate to the N
+6) Navigate to the NBAChatbot folder

+7) Open in vscode and hit the build button

+8) Enjoy!